Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Open Problems and Research Opportunities

 \subsubsection{Near-field Beam Split}

-In contrast to far-field, wideband THz transmission in near-field causes beams split in different directions as well as different distances.
-This results a new phenomenon called \textit{near-field beam split} which is range-dependent, and cannot be easily mitigated by the far-field beam split correction techniques of~\cite{thz_channelEst_beamsplitPatternDetection_L_Dai,elbir2022Jul_THz_CE_FL,dovelos_THz_CE_channelEstThz2}.
-The near-field beam split effect can cause serious problems in both S\&C. In this case, the transmitted signal fails to focus on the desired user/target location, at which only the beams generated at the central frequency can arrive.
-Furthermore, the radar receiver should take into account designing the matched-filters the impulse response of the range-dependent propagation channel as well as beam split.
-Recently, near-field beam split is investigated in \cite{thz_nearField_BeamSplit_Cui2021Sep} and a subsequent solution is proposed based on a time delayer network and a piece-wise approximation of the far-field.
-Consequently, the near-field and beam split are still open problems to be investigated.
+In contrast to far-field, wideband THz transmission in near-field causes beams to split in different directions as well as different distances.
+This leads to a new phenomenon called \textit{near-field beam split} which is range-dependent and not easily mitigated by direct application of the far-field beam split correction techniques~\cite{elbir2023Jun_nearField_beamSplit_CE_NBAOMP}.
+The near-field beam split leads to serious problems in both S\&C. In this case, the transmitted signal fails to focus on the desired user/target location, at which only the beams generated at the central frequency can arrive.
+Furthermore, the radar receiver should take into account designing the matched filters with the impulse response of the range-dependent propagation channel as well as beam split.
+Fig.~\ref{fig_ChannelEst} shows the NMSE performance for near-field wideband THz channel estimation at $300$ GHz with $30$ GHz bandwidth~\cite{elbir2023Jun_nearField_beamSplit_CE_NBAOMP}.
+Fig.~\ref{fig_ChannelEst} indicates that BSA-OMP attains close to minimum mean-squared-error (MMSE) estimation performance.
+We observe that the direct application of the far-field model (FF-OMP and BSPD) as well as the techniques that do not take into account the impact of beam split (NF-OMP and least-squares (LS)) yield poor NMSE performance.
+The BSA-OMP approach also involves FL which leads to performance loss arising from decentralized model training.